Gaussian quasi-likelihood analysis for non-Gaussian linear mixed-effects model with system noise

 We denote by $H_i(\lam, \sig^2) = (H_{i;jk}(\lam, \sig^2))_{j,k=1}^{n_i} \in \mbbr^{n_i}\otimes\mbbr^{n_i}$ the covariance matrix of $W_i :=(W_{ij})_{j=1}^{n_i}$:

-Under the aforementioned setup, our objective in this paper is to investigate the asymptotic behavior of the marginal Gaussian quasi-likelihood (GQLF) random functions, based on which we can prove the asymptotic normality, the second-order asymptotic expansion, and the tail-probability estimate of the associated estimator.
+Under the aforementioned setup, our objective in this paper is to investigate the asymptotic behavior of the marginal GQLF, based on which we can prove the asymptotic normality, the second-order asymptotic expansion, and the tail-probability estimate of the associated estimator.
 The GQLF provides us with an explicit inference strategy only by using the second-order (covariance) structure without full distributional specification of the underlying model.
-We will formulate the two kinds of the GQLF, the joint and the stepwise ones.
+We will formulate the two kinds of GQLFs, the joint and the stepwise ones.
 Although our primary interest is the intOU mixed-effects model \eqref{hm:model_Yij}, in the main sections \ref{hm:sec_joint} and \ref{hm:sec_stepwise} we will work with the following notation for the mean vector and the covariance matrix:

-This will not only make the arguments more convenient and transparent but also extensions to various non-linear settings straightforward.
+This will not only make the arguments more convenient and transparent but also make extensions to various non-linear settings straightforward.